preethical/Exploratory-Analysis_Main/week1/Readme.md

 ##
 Based on this dataset and for the given time period, 4 graphs were made and are in this folder.
+I have created an assignment 1 utilities files which has code that used in all the other plotting files.
+It has been sourced in each of these files.
+This is to decrease the redundancies in the different files.
+All the code works on the assumption that the base dataset provided was downloaded and extracted into your working directory.

+---